Filipino Americans: Veterans

 Many Filipino veterans traveled to the United States to lobby Congress for these benefits.
 Since 1993, numerous bills have been introduced in Congress to pay the benefits, but all died in committee.
 As recently as 2018, these bills have received bipartisan support.

-Representative Hanabusa submitted legislation to award Filipino Veterans with a Congressional Gold Medal.
+Representative Colleen Hanabusa submitted legislation to award Filipino Veterans with a Congressional Gold Medal.
 Known as the Filipino Veterans of World War II Congressional Gold Medal Act, it was referred to the Committee on Financial Services and the Committee on House Administration.
 As of February 2012 had attracted 41 cosponsors.
 In January 2017, the medal was approved.

 There was a proposed lawsuit to be filed in 2011 by The Justice for Filipino American Veterans against the Department of Veterans Affairs.

 In the late 1980s, efforts towards reinstating benefits first succeeded with the incorporation of Filipino veteran naturalization in the Immigration Act of 1990.
 Over 30,000 such veterans had immigrated, with mostly American citizens, receiving benefits relating to their service.

 Similar language to those bills was inserted by the Senate into the American Recovery and Reinvestment Act of 2009 which provided a one time payment of at least 9,000 USD to eligible non-US Citizens and US$15,000 to eligible US Citizens via the Filipino Veterans Equity Compensation Fund.
 These payments went to those recognized as soldiers or guerrillas or their spouses.
 The list of eligibles is smaller than the list recognized by the Philippines.
 Additionally, recipients had to waive all rights to possible future benefits.
 As of March 2011, 42 percent (24,385) of claims had been rejected; By 2017, more than 22,000 people received about $226 million in one time payments.